Environmental ethics

+History

 The academic field of environmental ethics grew up in response to the works of Rachel Carson and Murray Bookchin and events such as the first Earth Day in 1970, when environmentalists started urging philosophers to consider the philosophical aspects of environmental problems.
+Aldo Leopold's seminal work "A Sand Country Almanac" was republished by Ballantine Books and the Sierra Club prior to the 1970 Earth Day, this contained his essay "The Land Ethic" which explicitly claimed that the roots of the ecological crisis were philosophical (1949).
 Two papers published in Science had a crucial impact: Lynn White's "The Historical Roots of our Ecologic Crisis" (March 1967) and Garrett Hardin's "The Tragedy of the Commons" (December 1968).
-Also influential was Garett Hardin's later essay called "Exploring New Ethics for Survival", as well as an essay by Aldo Leopold in his A Sand County Almanac, called "The Land Ethic", in which Leopold explicitly claimed that the roots of the ecological crisis were philosophical (1949).
+Norwegian environmentalist and philosopher Arne Næss's "Deep Ecology", coined in 1972, was extremely influential in advocating for an environmental ethic that provided all non-human entities with intrinsic value.
+In 1973, Australian philosopher Richard Routley (now Sylvan) presented his paper "Is There a Need for a New, an Environmental, Ethic?" at the 15th World Congress of Philosophy.

-The first international academic journals in this field emerged from North America in the late 1970s and early 1980s – the US-based journal Environmental Ethics in 1979 and the Canadian-based journal The Trumpeter: Journal of Ecosophy in 1983.
+Næss's journal Inquiry was the first international journal to focus on this field.
+The first US-based journal was Environmental Ethics, created in 1979.
+The Canadian-based journal The Trumpeter: Journal of Ecosophy followed in 1983.
 The first British based journal of this kind, Environmental Values, was launched in 1992.